This post has been updated to add new photos and recipe tips.

 I like using a nonstick mini muffin pan with 24 two-inch muffin cups.
 Use a nonstick pan so that the potato muffins will release from the pan.
 The mini muffin size gives a good ratio of crispy outside to soft inside.
 You could also use a regular muffin pan; in that case, fill the cups halfway and cook for about 5-10 minutes longer.

-- Preheat oven to 400 degrees F. Use convection function if available.
+- Preheat oven to 400 degrees F. Use convection function if available and no need to lower the temperature.
 Grease nonstick mini muffin pans well with oil or nonstick spray.

 - Chop onions in a food processor with knife blade and pulse until onions are finely diced.
 Place onions in a large colander with a plate underneath to catch excess liquid.